 Below, we discuss creating embedded forms, but another good option for desktop is a flyout form.
 If you use a flyout form instead, consider setting them to appear a few seconds after a page loads, so that you're offering help to those who are "stuck."
 It's not recommended for mobile: only desktop.

 Drag in two text fields.
 For the first, add a message with your subscribe keyword and SMS number.
 For instance, “Want more information?
 Text QUESTION to XXX-XXX-XXXX.”
 (To find your SMS number, go to Account > SMS > Settings.)
-If you have double opt-in enabled, you may also want to call out that someone must then text “Yes” to get an answer.
+If you have double opt-in enabled are sending to either the US or Canada, you may also want to call out that someone must then text “Yes” to get an answer.

 In the upper right, set the form to Live and copy the embed code.
 Next, click Publish.